Lead Poisoning

 What causes lead poisoning?

-In early 2005, the U.S. Consumer Product Safety Commission announced a new policy addressing lead in children’s metal jewelry.
-There have been cases where children who swallowed or repeatedly sucked on jewelry items containing lead developed high blood lead levels.
-Since 2004, the Commission has recalled over 150 million pieces of toy jewelry that were sold in vending machines and through other outlets.
+In early 2005, the U.S. Consumer Product Safety Commission started a new policy for lead in children’s metal jewelry.
+Some children who swallowed or sucked on jewelry with lead had high blood lead levels.
+Since 2004, the Commission has recalled over 150 million pieces of toy jewelry.
+This jewelry was sold in vending machines and other outlets.

 Who is at risk for lead poisoning?